-Situated on the Livingston County Campus in Mount Morris, a former tuberculosis hospital complex, our building’s original use was as a four-apartment dwelling for the hospital’s physicians and their families.
-Now interconnected, they were separate residences and all had working fireplaces in the living rooms.
+Situated on the Livingston County Campus in Mount Morris, a former tuberculosis hospital complex, our building was originally used as a four-apartment dwelling for the hospital’s physicians and their families.
+Once separate residences, they are now interconnected to form Building 4.
 After the county acquired the campus, the apartments were rented as housing and have since served as office space for social services and the arts council, and as a foster home.
-Most of the buildings are now home to Livingston County government offices.
+Most of the buildings on the Murray Hill are now home to Livingston County government offices.
 In the 1930’s and early ’40’s, Building 1 was the adult hospital for TB patients; Building 2 was the children’s hospital; Building 3 was the nurses’ dormitory; Building 5 was the head physician’s home.
 Pictured below are residents of the hospital out for a walk on Murray Hill.

 The New Deal Gallery at Livingston Arts now serves as a permanent home for the county’s large collection of WPA paintings created through a depression-era program and allocated to the hospital in the 1930s.

 Timeline of campus property history with addition of the Livingston County WPA Art Collection